Generic name: ciprofloxacin (oral) [ SIP-roe-FLOX-a-sin ]

 you also take tizanidine; or

 Ciprofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
-This can happen during treatment or up to several months after you stop taking this medicine.
-Tendon problems may be more likely in certain people (children and older adults, or people who use steroid medicine or have had an organ transplant).
+This can happen during treatment or several months after you stop taking ciprofloxacin.
+Tendon problems may be more likely in children and older adults, or people who use steroid medicine or have had an organ transplant.